TheOneandOnlyRiVin/CSUN_CIT425/Lab Assignments/Lab Assignment 1.md

 1. Download Kali Linux 2024.4 > [.iso](https://cdimage.kali.org/kali-2024.4/kali-linux-2024.4-installer-amd64.iso)
 1. Launch VirtualBox and create a new machine using the following paramaters:
+    - Base Memory 2048 MB
+    - Processors: 4
+    - Virtual Hard Disk Size: 25 GB
+1. Click finish and launch the VM
+1. Follow the installation instructions, making sure to specify the following information:
+    - Hostname: linuxtest
+    - Domain: domain.edu
+    - Name: user
+    - Username: username
+    - Partioning Method: 1
+    - Partioning Scheme: All files in one partition
+    - Installed software: 1 2 5 6 7
+    - Device for boot loader installation: /dev/sda

+>[!Caution]
+> Make sure to double check your spelling.
+Also write down your username/password.

+5. Once the GUI boots, select the top option and enter your username/password

 ## Task 6.5: Questions & Answers